-How information is shared with your child's school
+How information is shared

-From 2018, the TLDS will be completed, shared and stored using an online tool hosted on the Insight Assessment Platform.
+The TLDS will be completed, shared and stored using an online tool hosted on the Insight Assessment Platform.
 All information hosted on the Insight Assessment Platform is stored securely within Australia.

-The Insight Assessment Platform is already in use in all Victorian government schools and allows schools to create an enduring record of your child's learning and development.
-Some Catholic and Independent schools may also receive your child's TLDS via the Insight Assessment Platform or they will receive a paper-based or electronic copy from your child's early childhood service.
+The Insight Assessment Platform is in use in all Victorian government schools and allows schools to create an enduring record of your child's learning and development.
+Some Catholic and Independent schools also receive your child's TLDS via the Insight Assessment Platform or they will receive a paper-based or electronic copy from your child's early childhood service.

-The Department of Education and Training (the Department) contracts some of its functions to external service providers.
-Where this occurs, data security measures are required by the Department as part of the contracting process.
-The Department has conducted a privacy impact assessment of the Insight Assessment Platform to ensure compliance with the Department's Information Privacy Policy www.education.vic.gov.au/Pages/privacypolicy.
+The Department of Education (the department) contracts some of its functions to external service providers.
+Where this occurs, data security measures are required by the department as part of the contracting process.
+The department has conducted a privacy impact assessment of the Insight Assessment Platform to ensure compliance with the department's Information Privacy Policy www.education.vic.gov.au/Pages/privacypolicy.

-Information from the TLDS, and some school enrolment data may be used by the Department for monitoring and research purposes.
+Information from the TLDS, and some school enrolment data may be used by the department for monitoring and research purposes.
 This information would be presented in a statistical form (e.g. numbers and graphs) and would not name individual children.

-For more information about the Insight Assessment Platform, contact the Department of Education and Training at psts@edumail.vic.gov.au.
+For more information about the Insight Assessment Platform, contact the department at early.years.transition@education.vic.gov.au.